yzes95/SoftwareDevPractice_Repo/AC51002_cw1_Salman_Yahya/ReadMe.md

 ## Overview

 This Python script is designed to simulate and track a production system.
 It logs production cycles, tracks operator activities, and ensures that operational limits (daily and per cycle) are maintained.
-Data is stored in CSV format for tracking and future analysis.
+Data is stored in CSV format in txt files for tracking and future analysis.Also,since the txt files are in csv format they can be opened using excel for better columnshead to data alignment or you can just change the files extension in the "dotpyfile.py" to xls instead of txt.

 ## Features